 This program is facilitated by Education Director Della Barbato and funded in part by a Shell Oil Company grant.
 To request a Prairie Program for any audience please contact Della at Della_Barbata@TexasPrairie.org

 The goals of NPAT’s education align closely with its mission:

 Education and awareness are key to the conservation of our Texas Native Prairie heritage.
-Currently I am the sole prairie educator in the Houston area, so I have a lot of work to do.
-The education outreach plan is to develop and facilitate student and adult programs for the Houston region in the areas of history of our coastal prairie, the amazing story of the purchase of Lawther Deer Park Prairie, benefits of a prairie, prairie ecology, water quality and the importance of preserving our native wildlife and native
+The education outreach plan is to develop and facilitate student and adult programs for the Houston region in the areas of history of our coastal prairie, the amazing story of the purchase of Lawther Deer Park Prairie Preserve, benefits of a prairie, prairie ecology, water quality and the importance of preserving our native wildlife and native

 The benefits of a prairie are wide ranging.
 Native grasslands are more economical, using less fertilizers and water.
 Native prairies have high plant diversity: one acre can have over 300 species, preserving our native pollinators.
 Native prairies provide seeds and are models for future restorations.
 The deep soils and roots of coastal prairies provide many different ecosystem services.
 Prairie roots, which can grow 9 to 15 feet deep, act like a sponge and absorb 14 times more water than typical lawns in a heavy rain event.
 Prairies are a source of flood mitigation and can store between 25,000 – 250,000 gallons of rainwater per acre.
 Prairies are also a source of carbon sequestration and have been shown to store up to 50 tons of carbon per acre.
 Prairies improve water quality as the roots filter the water.